johnathanachen/BEW-1.2/theater-reservations/readme.md

 ### [Theaters][]
 - **[<code>POST</code>Theaters](API%20Documentation/theaters/theaters.md)**

-[**TODO**] List **each route individually** and one to two sentences describing the intention of each route.
-You MUST include practical examples of how to call each route!

 ## What I Learned

 [**TODO**] Add bullet points describing what you learned by implementing this project.